 In general, training cannot reverse poor nutrition regardless of popular opinion.
 It can help but not as much as you think.

-2.Expecting to look like steroid users
+2.Expecting to look like the steroid users

-The images of steroid addicts are used to determine how one is supposed to look when he/she lifts.
-They’re everywhere – on supplements, magazines, web-pages…That affects the general perception and causes pipe dreams to arise.
+The images of steroid addicts determine how one is supposed to look when he/she lifts.
+They’re everywhere – on supplements, in magazines, online…etc. Similar imagery acts as a factory for brainwashed lifters.
 People buy supplements with cool names and take them religiously hoping that one day they will look like they lift.
+That day never comes.

 3.Expecting miracles from the basic lifts

+Many people believe that the squat and the deadlift are magical lifts that can produce extraterestrial growth.
+At the end of the day, exercises are just that… exercises.
 The master lifts are very useful and powerful tools, but even they can’t make you the Hulk naturally.

 Just look at people like Jason Blaha.
-He’s on steroids and pretty big, but he does not look as impressive because he has high body fat.
+He’s on steroids, but people don’t take him seriously because he is fat.
 Leanness is your friend.
-It will help you look bigger than you are without clothes and much more aesthetic.
-If you have to sacrifice some artificial size to achieve it – so be it.
+It will help you look more aesthetic.
+If you have to sacrifice some artificial size (fat) to achieve it, so be it.